-A. Unless circumstances dictate otherwise, a canine should not be released until a second deputy is available to assist the canine team with a building search.

-B. Whenever possible the building owner should be contacted to determine whether there may be tenants or other occupants in the building, and to ascertain the building's layout.

-C. In preparation for a search all tenants and other occupants of the building should be evacuated, and all air conditioning, heating, or other air-blowing systems should be shut off to prevent interference with the canine's scent.

-D. Upon entrance into a building all exits should be secured unless manpower dictates otherwise, and communications limited to those of a tactical nature.
+- A. Unless circumstances dictate otherwise, a canine should not be released until a second deputy is available to assist the canine team with a building search. - B. Whenever possible, the building owner should be contacted to determine whether there may be tenants or other occupants in the building and to ascertain the building's layout. - C. In preparation for a search all tenants and other occupants of the building should be evacuated, and all air conditioning, heating, or other air-blowing systems should be shut off to prevent interference with the canine's scent. - D. Upon entrance into a building, all exits should be secured unless manpower dictates otherwise, and communications limited to those of a tactical nature.

-E. No one, including other law enforcement officers, owners, or residents, will be permitted in a building with the canine team while the search is being conducted, unless the handler determines that their presence is necessary for the safe and expeditious conclusion of the search.

-F. Two or more canine teams may be committed to a building search when it is determined that the area to be searched would necessitate more than one canine team due to the size of the area, number of floors, etc. When searching large buildings canines must be kept separated.

-G. When a suspect is contained and presumed armed, a canine will not be sent off lead into a building, house, or other confined area for apprehension purposes.
+- E. No one, including other law enforcement officers, owners, or residents, will be permitted in a building with the canine team while the search is being conducted, unless the handler determines that their presence is necessary for the safe and expeditious conclusion of the search. - F. Two or more canine teams may be committed to a building search when it is determined that the area to be searched would necessitate more than one canine team due to the size of the area, number of floors, etc. When searching large buildings, canines must be kept separated. - G. When a suspect is contained and presumed armed, a canine will not be sent off lead into a building, house, or other confined area for apprehension purposes.
 Under such circumstances the on-scene supervisor will contact the S.W.A.T.
 Team and a negotiator.
 An exception to this rule may be made to save the life of a law enforcement officer or an innocent person.

 IX.
+Tracking & Searching Wooded Areas
-Tracking & Searching Wooded Areas A. A patrol certified (apprehension) canine will only be used to track lost or missing persons in life threatening situations, when all other means have failed, and with canine supervisor or designee approval.

-1. For lost and/or missing persons, a trained bloodhound or non-apprehension canine will be used.

-B. When a canine is available for tracking it may be used to track criminal suspects or locate evidence that has been abandoned or hidden in a specified area.
-Such searches are subject to the following conditions and limitations:

-1. When a deputy is pursuing a suspect and contact with the suspect is lost, before requesting a canine team the deputy will:
+- A. A patrol certified (apprehension) canine will only be used to track lost or missing persons in life threatening situations, when all other means have failed, and with the approval of the canine coordinator his/her supervisor/commander. - 1.
+For lost and/or missing persons, a trained bloodhound or non-apprehension canine will be used.
+B. When a canine is available for tracking, it may be used to track criminal suspects or locate evidence - that has been abandoned or hidden in a specified area.
+Such searches are subject to the following conditions and limitations: - 1.
+The canine handler will conduct the track with the canine on a leash of sufficient length to provide a reasonable measure of safety to the subject of the search without compromising the canine's tracking abilities. - 2.
+The canine handler will determine which personnel will have access to the area being searched or will accompany the canine team on trails. - 3.
+Upon locating a suspect, the handler will give a verbal warning in order to afford the suspect an opportunity to surrender without further action that may require the use of the canine in the apprehension. - 4.
+Allied agencies may be utilized in the absence of agency trained tracking canines and/or any other specific needed detections.

-a.
-Pinpoint or estimate the location where the suspect was last seen;

-b.
-Turn off vehicle engines in the area if possible to avoid contaminating the scent area;

-c.
-Avoid contaminating the area where the suspect or individual was last seen by eliminating foot and vehicle traffic.

-2. Under the supervision of the on-scene supervisor assisting personnel will:

-a.
-Secure the perimeter of the area to be searched;

-b.
-Secure the integrity of the area to be searched by preventing unnecessary persons in the area;

-c.
-Protect clothing or other items that may be used for scent discrimination.

-3. If the scene involves a suspect who fled from a vehicle (bailout), assisting personnel will also:

-a.
-Prevent anyone from entering the suspect vehicle;

-b.
-If the vehicle's engine is running, approach the vehicle from the side opposite the bailout and turn it off;

-c.
-Secure and leave undisturbed any clothing or other articles that may have been discarded, lost, or left behind by the suspect.

-4. The canine handler will conduct the track with the canine on a leash of sufficient length to provide a reasonable measure of safety to the subject of the search, without compromising the canine's tracking abilities.

-5. The canine handler will determine which personnel will have access to the area being searched or will accompany the canine team on trails.

-6. Upon locating a suspect the handler will give a verbal warning in order to afford the suspect an opportunity to surrender without further action that may require the use of the canine in the apprehension.
+X. Bloodhound Deployment

+- A. The Office of the Sheriff may have the ability to deploy a bloodhound, if one is available, for trailing missing persons including juveniles and the elderly.
+If the agency has a bloodhound, it can also be used to trail criminal suspects when a patrol tracking canine is not able to due to scene contamination. - B. Allied agencies may be utilized in the absence of agency trained tracking canines and/or any other specific needed detections.

-X. Crowd Control
+XI.
+Crowd Control